Skip to content

 Preparation

-- Data inventory: List systems, products, sensors, and data schemas.
-Anticipate personal reference, check aggregation levels.
-External data sources, archive systems, and backup data should also be considered.
+1. Data inventory: List systems, products, sensors and data schemas.
+Anticipate personal data implications and review aggregation levels.
+External data sources, archive systems and backup data should also be considered.

-- Classification: Separate product and service data from content data.
-Assign GDPR reference and legal bases per dataset.
-Additionally, create documentation of categories and lifecycles.
+2. Classification: Separate product and service data from content data.
+Assign GDPR relevance and legal bases for each dataset.
+Also document categories and lifecycles.

-- Contracts: Prepare data license clauses for new and existing contracts; check draft MCTs and adapt if necessary.
-Additionally, create internal guidelines and training for contract managers.
+3. Contracts: Prepare data license clauses for new and existing contracts; review draft MCTs and adapt them where necessary.
+Also create internal guidelines and training for contract owners.

 Implementation

-- Interfaces: Establish API or export, implement AuthN/AuthZ, document output formats.
+1. Interfaces: Establish APIs or exports, implement AuthN/AuthZ and document output formats.
 Also provide versioning and test environments.

-- Authorization of third parties: Set up processes for consent or authorization checks; firmly integrate gatekeeper checks.
-Additionally, use role-based access patterns and time-limited tokens.
+2. Authorization of third parties: Set up processes for consent or authorization checks; embed gatekeeper checks as a fixed step.
+Also use role-based access patterns and time-limited tokens.

-- Trade secret protection: Evaluate filters for trade secrets, minimization, and pseudonymization.
-Check technical procedures like data masking or differential privacy.
+4. Trade secret protection: Evaluate filters for trade secrets, minimization and pseudonymization.
+Review technical methods such as data masking or differential privacy.

 Validation

-- Test cases: User self-service, third-party release, revocation, error scenarios.
+• Test cases: User self-service, third-party approval, revocation and error scenarios.
 Also include edge cases and load tests.

-- Logging: Document outputs, recipients, times, legal basis in an auditable manner.
-Implement audit-proof storage and regular reports.
+• Logging: Document outputs, recipients, timestamps and legal basis in an auditable manner.
+Implement tamper-evident storage and regular reports.

-- Security tests: API pen tests, rate limiting, anomaly detection.
+• Security tests: API penetration tests, rate limiting and anomaly detection.
 Consider automated vulnerability scans and bug bounty programs.

 Rollback and Monitoring

-- Rollback path in case of erroneous releases.
-Document scenarios for recovery and incident response.
+• Rollback path in case of erroneous disclosures.
+Document recovery and incident response scenarios.

-- Monitoring of data outflows via firewall, IDS, and SIEM; alerts for volume or pattern deviations.
-Additionally, implement real-time dashboards and escalation processes for security teams.
+• Monitor data outflows via firewall, IDS and SIEM; alert on volume or pattern deviations.
+Also implement real-time dashboards and escalation processes for security teams.

 Recommendations and Best Practices